mayilian/emirates/README.md

    - Set the **DocumentRoot** in the */etc/apache2/sites-enabled/000-default* file to the directory where the application has to be run.
 In my case it is set to */home/david/IdeaProjects/emirates*
    - Set  **AllowEncodedSlashes On** in the */etc/apache2/sites-enabled/000-default*  file

 3. Application gets as an argument the directory path which it is going to monitor.
-The directory has to contain the following folders:
+The directory has to contain the following folders.
+Plase note that the directories have to be flat, the folder hiearchy is not yet handled:
    - archive
    - images
    - txt